SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/consuming-tenant-admin/ctaUX.md

 `
 ## Coming Soon
-1. Sort containers on Active containers page on the basis of created date, storage
+1. Sort containers by created date and storage
-2. Filter containers on Active containers page on the basis of created date, application name, publisher name
+2. Filter containers by created date, application name and publisher name
 3. Edit sensitivity label of a container
 4. Add users to a container
 5. Reassign user roles in a containers